MadeleineKRoberts/nyc_gov_jobs_sorted/README.md

 # nyc_jobs_sorted
-Sorts and filters the NYC job board postings to allow for easier searching.
+Sorts, filters, and summarizes the job descriptions the NYC job board postings to allow for easier searching.